People who have gone on cruises several times are very familiar with modern cruise ship areas.

 Morgues are typically located on the lower decks of the ship, away from passenger areas, to maintain discretion and privacy.

-Once the ship reaches port, the body is handed over to local authorities to arrange the repatriation of the body.
+Once the ship reaches port, the body is handed over to local authorities to arrange the repatriation.
+The cruise ship’s doctor carefully follows the whole procedure.

 5. Secret Pools

-I don’t know if you’ve ever seen it, but often, at the front of cruise ships, there may be a small swimming pool.
+I don’t know if you’ve ever seen it, but often, there may be a small swimming pool at the front of cruise ships.

-If you have seen it you may have wondered what it’s for, since you cannot get to it through the passenger decks.
+If you have seen it, you may have wondered what it is for since you cannot access it through the passenger decks.

 Well, this kind of pool is usually reserved for the crew and is accessible through a private entrance.